 Minors

 The minor degree program at UNCSA is intended to offer students the opportunity to delve more deeply into a subject of interest to them that is in addition to their major field of study.
 The minor degree program is something that students elect to apply for, but which is purely optional.
 Students are eligible to apply for the minor program after successful completion of their first year of study.
-The current academic minor degrees being offered are a Minor in Arts Entrepreneurship and a Minor in German Studies.
+The current academic minor degrees being offered are a Minor in Arts Entrepreneurship, a Minor in German Studies, a Minor in Creative Writing, a Minor in Multiple Woodwinds, and a Minor in Improvised Music and Jazz.

 Minor in Arts Entrepreneurship